nate-gillman/fourier-head/random-number-generator/README.md

 ## Step 2: build the dataset

-We have already committed our training data to the `data` folder.
+We have already committed our training data to the `data` folder, so this step is optional.
-If you wish to re-create it, then you can run the following script.
+If you wish to re-create it for completeness, then you can run the following script, which only takes a few seconds.

 ```bash
 train_set_size=256